Build an LLM from scratch in MAX

 Traditional ML development often feels like stitching together tools that weren’t designed to work together.
 Maybe you write your model in PyTorch, optimize in CUDA, convert to ONNX for deployment, then use separate serving tools.
 Each handoff introduces complexity.

-When you build GPT-2 in this guide, you’ll load pretrained weights from Hugging Face, implement the architecture, and run text generation, all in the same environment.
+The GPT-2 implementation in this guide loads pretrained weights from Hugging Face, implements the architecture, and runs text generation, all in the same environment.

 1Model configurationDefine architecture hyperparameters matching HuggingFace GPT-2.

-10Stacking transformer blocksCreate the complete 12-layer GPT-2 model.
+7Stacking transformer blocksCreate the complete 12-layer GPT-2 model with embeddings.

-By the end, you’ll have a complete GPT-2 implementation and practical experience with MAX’s Python API.
-These are skills you can immediately apply to your own projects.
+By the end, you’ll understand every line of a complete GPT-2 implementation and have practical experience with MAX’s Python API—skills you can apply directly to your own projects.

-To install the puzzles, follow the steps in Setup.
+To install the project and begin, follow the steps in Setup.